Why you get worse gas mileage in winter and what to do about it

 Winter tires are notorious for losing mpg as their tread patterns often create more resistance to the road that summer and all-season tires.
 But not all winter tires are created equal.
 There are models available that present much less drag in comparison to others.
 Green Seal put together a report a few years ago on low resistant tires, which may help guide you on your decision for a new set of winter tread.

-It is common for people to let their cars idle longer in cold weather to warm up their car, engine, and clean off their windows of frost.
-Windows can be easily scraped, while most new vehicles do not require to idle in the winter to warm up, they can be driven right away and warm up on the way to where you are going.
+It is common for people to let their cars idle longer in cold weather to warm up the engine, and clean frost and ice from their windows.
+Windows can be easily scraped cold, and most new vehicles do not require idling in the winter to warm up, they can be driven right away and warm up on the way to where you are going.